-- 3.34 This assessment of SHELAA sites in terms of suitability, availability and achievability provides the Council with sufficient information to make an estimation of the development potential of deliverable and developable SHELAA sites and at what point they are estimated to be delivered in the future via an indicative trajectory.
-In terms of housing and in line with paragraph 67 of the NPPF (2019), this assessment allows the Council to identify a supply of deliverable sites (or parts of sites) over the next five years and between years 6-10 and 11-15 of the plan.
-In terms of economic development, the SHELAA will set out how much economic development can be achieved on deliverable SHELAA sites. - 3.35 The glossary contained within NPPF (2019) defines 'deliverable' and 'developable' sites as follows:
+- 3.37 This assessment of SHELAA sites in terms of suitability, availability and achievability provides the Council with sufficient information to make an estimation of the development potential of deliverable and developable SHELAA sites and at what point they are estimated to be delivered in the future via an indicative trajectory.
+In terms of housing and in line with paragraph 67 of the NPPF (2019), this assessment allows the Council to identify a supply of deliverable sites (or parts of sites) over the next five years and those that are developable between years 6-10 and 11-15 of the plan.
+In terms of economic development, the SHELAA will set out how much economic development can be achieved on deliverable and developable SHELAA sites. - 3.38 The glossary contained within NPPF (2019) defines 'deliverable' and 'developable' sites as follows: